BLCM/bl3mods/Apocalyptech/README.md

   this mod would be a bit pointless.
 Not sure if being legendary has an effect on item stats; it's possible that this mod buffs up some items here.
+- `silent_sellout.txt` - Removes the Tyreen-themed voice module from the Sellout.
+I realize that's sort of the *point* of the gun, but it's a nice gun on its own, and the voice module got to annoy me.

 ## Partlocks / Part Changes